Rinny1/Customer-Lifetime-Value1/README.md

 To examine which are the factors which influene,  Customer Lifetime Value (CLV) of Insurance Premium Company, based on the given attributes of the customer.

 # Business Context:
-What are the  attributes of customer, who have a higher Customer Lifetime Value.
+What are the  attributes of customer, who have a higher Customer Lifetime Value.Customer Lifetime Value (CLV) is a prediction of the net profit attributed to the future relationship with a customer.

+“The purpose of a business is to create and keep a customer.”
+Which pretty much sums up the value of Customer Lifetime Value (CLV) .

+CLV helps make important business decisions about sales, marketing, product development, and customer support.
+For example:

+Marketing: How much should I spend to acquire a customer?
+Product: How can I offer products and services tailored for my best customers?
+Customer Support: How much should I spend to service and retain a customer?
+Sales: What types of customers should sales reps spend the most time on trying to acquire?

 # Description of Variables:
 The dataset contains 9134 observations and 24 variables,Where Customer.Llifetime.Value is the dependent variable.